 Pharaoh Owned Everything: The ancient Egyptians believed that all the wealth of Egypt and all the wealth in the world belonged to Pharaoh.
 Every house, brick, stone, animal, amulet, jewelry, statue, man, woman, child, clothing, temples, store houses, tombs, eggs found along the Nile, everything, absolutely everything belonged to Pharaoh.
 In exchange for all Pharaoh owned and controlled, Pharaoh was responsible for Ma'at - for the health and happiness of ancient Egypt.
 If Pharaoh did not do his or her job, the Nile would not rise and leave rich soil behind for planting as the waters receded.
 If the people did not obey Pharaoh, the Nile would not rise.

 Viziers: In the early centuries of ancient Egypt, the people could talk directly to Pharaoh.
-As time went by, and the population grew and expanded, the Egyptian kings began to rely on their viziers to talk for them to the people.
-The vizier was the highest rank in government, next only to Pharaoh, but Pharaoh had many advisors and many government officials to help run the country.
+As time went by, and the population grew and expanded, the Egyptian kings began to rely on the Vizier to talk for them to the people.
+The Vizier was the highest rank in government, next only to Pharaoh.
 From the lowest to the highest, each adviser had to submit an oral or written (by a scribe) report each day to the official above him.
-These officials reported to those above them, and so on, until all reports reached the vizier.
-Each day, the Vizier reported to Pharaoh everything the vizier had done, including all the decisions he had made, in case Pharaoh wished to change anything, along with a recap of reports the vizer had received that day from lesser officials all over Egypt.
+These officials reported to those above them, and so on, until all reports reached the Vizier.
+Each day, the Vizier reported to Pharaoh everything the Vizier had done, including all the decisions he had made, in case Pharaoh wished to change anything, along with a recap of reports the Vizer had received that day from lesser officials all over Egypt.
 It was an amazing system of government.
 It worked for over 3,000 years!